xdg_wm_base

 tiled_bottomsince 28

-The surface’s bottom edge is tiled
+the surface’s bottom edge is tiled

 The window is currently in a tiled layout and the bottom edge is considered to be adjacent to another part of the tiling grid.